Bucks County Housing Authority

 Additional Notes

-Solely for families qualifying for a HUD FUP Voucher, who are clients with Bucks County Children & Youth Social Services Agency and meet specific reunification criteria.
+Solely for families that qualify for a HUD Family Unification Program (FUP) Voucher; applicants must be clients with Bucks County Children & Youth Social Services Agency, and stable housing must be the primary reason for delayed reunification or risk of placement.

 Mainstream Voucher Waitlist